 Unfortunately, there are differences in how -nt and -ot are implemented in different shells in test/ [.
-This appendix shows the differences in detail, to help justify the options and the one selected above.
-At this point this information is historical, since -nt and -ot are only being proposed inside [[...]], but it is retained in case it's useful later.
+This appendix shows the differences in detail.
+At this point this information is historical, since -nt and -ot are only being proposed inside [[...]], where there are no known differences.
+However, this information is retained here in case it's useful later.